 A smart safe with bill acceptors can consistently and accurately read all denominations and provide automatic counts of money received, while protecting against counterfeit currency.
-With a bill acceptor, a safe's door is opened less often, thereby reducing direct access to the main bank of funds.
-The less often a safe door is opened for any reason, the safer the assets inside.
+Not only is less time spent counting cash, but the opportunities to create cash discrepancies are nearly eliminated.
+In addition, with a bill acceptor, a safe's door is opened less often, thereby reducing direct access to the main bank of funds.
+The less a safe door is opened for any reason, the safer the assets inside.
 These features not only reduce the threat of theft, shrinkage, and counterfeit currency, but also provide businesses the ability to securely execute cash transactions in a closed-safe environment across the enterprise.
-With automatic counts, less time is spent counting cash, and the opportunities to create cash discrepancies are nearly eliminated.

-The latest generation of smart safes can be connected to a communications network via an Ethernet or wireless connection, taking retailer's cash management capabilities to an even higher level.
+Most smart safes available on the market today can be connected to a communications network via an Ethernet or wireless connection, taking retailers' cash management capabilities to an even higher level.
 Managers can understand their cash positions quickly, and do so either on-site or remotely.
-They can also set up email alerts so they are notified when specific transactions or events occur, view or download deposit detail and employee usage logs, and run a wide range of financial analysis reports.
-This includes visibility of safe activity and cash positions across all of a retailer's locations.
+They can also set up email alerts so they are notified when specific transactions or events occur, view or download deposit details and employee usage logs, and run a wide range of financial analysis reports.
+This connectivity includes visibility of safe activity and cash positions across all of a retailer's locations.
 In addition, access to any safe can be granted and monitored remotely to aid in enforcing business rules and identifying procedure violations.
 Retailers have never had such visibility and control in managing their cash flow across operations, down to the transaction level.